Redeeming invalid banknotes

 NB!
 The Riksbank does not accept foreign banknotes for redemption.

+Rules and Regulations on notes, coins and depots.
 How you redeem your invalid banknotes:

 You can redeem invalid banknotes in two different ways:

 Use the Riksbank's